Straddling the Danube River, with the Buda Hills to the west and the Great Plain to the east, Budapest is a gem of a city.

 Eat, Drink & Be Magyar

-There is a lot more to Hungarian food than goulash and it remains one of the most sophisticated styles of cooking in Europe.
-Magyars even go so far as to say there are three essential world cuisines: French, Chinese and their own.
-That may be a bit of an exaggeration, but Budapest’s reputation as a food capital dates largely from the late 19th and first half of the 20th centuries and, despite a fallow period during the days of Communism, is once again commanding attention.
-So, too, are its world-renowned wines – from Villány’s big-bodied reds and Somló’s flinty whites to honey-gold Tokaj.
+There's a lot more to Hungarian food than goulash, and it remains one of the most sophisticated styles of cooking in Europe.
+Magyars may exaggerate when they say that there are three essential world cuisines: French, Chinese and their own.
+But Budapest’s reputation as a food capital dates largely from the late 19th and the first half of the 20th century and, despite a fallow period under communism, the city is once again commanding attention.
+So, too, are its excellent wines – from Villány’s big-bodied reds and Somló’s flinty whites to honey-gold sweet Tokaj.